 In choosing subjects for My R Journey interviews, I tend to stay away from statisticians.
 My mission with R for the Rest of Us is to demonstrate ways of using R that go beyond how many people expect R to be used (e.g. complex statistical models).
-But, if you know Sharla Gelfand, you know that she’s not your typical statistician.
+But, if you know Sharla Gelfand, you know that they're not your typical statistician.

 Why did you decide to learn R?